-Thomas Mallon's nine books of fiction include Henry and Clara, Fellow Travelers, Watergate (a Finalist for the PEN/Faulkner Award) and the forthcoming Finale: A Novel of the Reagan Years.
+Thomas Mallon's ten books of fiction include Henry and Clara, Fellow Travelers, Watergate (a Finalist for the PEN/Faulkner Award), Finale and the forthcoming Landfall.
 He has also written volumes of nonfiction about plagiarism (Stolen Words), diaries (A Book of One's Own), letters (Yours Ever) and the Kennedy assassination (Mrs. Paine's Garage), as well as two books of essays (Rockets and Rodeos and In Fact).
 His work appears in The New Yorker, The Atlantic Monthly, The New York Times Book Review and other publications.
 He received his Ph.
 D. in English and American Literature from Harvard University and taught for a number of years at Vassar College.
 His honors include Guggenheim and Rockefeller fellowships, the National Book Critics Circle citation for reviewing, and the Vursell prize of the American Academy of Arts and Letters, for distinguished prose style.
 He has been literary editor of Gentlemen's Quarterly and deputy chairman of the National Endowment for the Humanities, and in 2012 he was elected to the American Academy of Arts and Sciences.
-He is currently Professor of English at The George Washington University in Washington, D. C.
+He is Professor Emeritus of English at The George Washington University in Washington, D. C.

 LANDFALL, THOMAS MALLON'S NEW NOVEL, WILL BE PUBLISHED BY PANTHEON BOOKS ON FEBRUARY 19, 2019!

 FROM KIRKUS REVIEWS: